 To understand this, we need to know that there are several selves controlling our life.
 Our ego is one of them.
 The ego can drive us to do things in order to pursue success and happiness.
 But when our self-image (another “self”) isn’t in alignment, our ego cannot make us do the right things.

 Motivational speakers and personal development coaches teach us the benefits and power of positive thinking.
 They convince us to change our old habits of negative thinking.
 But we easily get back to our old habits no matter how hard we try to change them.

-Self image is what we believe we are.
-Our beliefs define our self image.
-Our belief system is formed over time since we were born, by what we learned from or influenced by our parents, families, schools, public medias, cultures, religions, the society and our past experiences.
-We think we know our true beliefs, but we don’t.
+Self-image is what we believe we are.
+They are many labels we put on ourselves.
+Our belief system is formed over time since we were born, by what we learned from or influenced by our parents, families, schools, public media, cultures, religions, society, and our past experiences.
+We think we know our beliefs, but we don’t.

-The biggest challenge is that most of us never aware our true beliefs.
+The biggest challenge is that most of us never aware of our beliefs or labels.
 They reside in our subconsciousness.
 For example, we think that we love being rich.
-But our true belief is that we don’t like money and we are afraid of being rich.
+But our belief is that we are under money stress all the time and we are afraid of being rich.
 How come?

-We have true beliefs about relationships, wellness, and so on.
-They reside in our subconsciousness which forms our reference frameworks.
+Deep down we believe that a loving relationship cannot stay long; it’s difficult to be healthy and wealthy.
+Those beliefs reside in our subconsciousness which forms our reference frameworks.
 They “tell” us what’s good or bad, right or wrong, possible or impossible.
 When they judge they make it like it’s our own ideas.
-We name our belief system “second hand self”.

-So our second hand self runs our life automatically, and most of us live our life unconsciously.
+So the self with all kinds of beliefs runs our life automatically, and most of us live our life unconsciously.
 We don’t understand why things don’t work the way we wish.
-Because we are never aware of the existence of second hand self.
+Because we are never aware of their existence.

 In that real story, the husband was hyper-positive to avoid having difficult conversations with his wife and himself.
 He was taught to think positively to make things work.
 But it didn’t work.